WalkerKnapp/tribectf2024_solutions/reverse_engineering/old_school/README.md

 ![](./_images/reaper_bin_test.gif)

+Nice!
+Seems like `Reaper.bin` probably contains some small program that requires us to provide a password, which we'll give to access the key.

 ## Part 2 - The ROM

-With blind faith that the `Reaper.bin` ROM file likely contains some 6502 instructions, we try to disassemble it with an online 6502 disassembler (https://www.masswerk.at/ZZZZZZZ6502/disassembler.html).
+With some blind faith that the `Reaper.bin` ROM file likely contains 6502 instructions, we try to disassemble it with an online 6502 disassembler (https://www.masswerk.at/ZZZZZZZ6502/disassembler.html).